 - Zachary J. Cole, Ph.D., Associate Professor of New Testament, RTS-O

 - E-mail: zcole@rts.edu

 - Office: Orlando Campus #3-214

 - Office phone: 407-278-8167

 - Office hours: e-mail to arrange an appointment

 3. Course Objectives

-- Grow in appreciation for the importance of the study and use of the original biblical languages in lifelong and vibrant Christian ministry. - Develop greater proficiency with reading and exegeting the Greek New Testament.
+- Grow in appreciation for the importance of the study and use of the original biblical languages in lifelong and vibrant Christian ministry. - Develop greater proficiency in reading the Greek Bible.

-4. Bibliography (Required Textbooks)
+4. Bibliography